sjappig/mldn-capstone/report/capstone_report.md

 ### Problem Statement

 Problem to solve: Create a system that is capable of giving (possible multiple) label(s) to a short audio segment.
-More precisily, given audio sample, predict a label that describes that sample, where label is from predefined set.
+More precisely, given audio sample, predict a label that describes that sample, where label is from predefined set.
 The approach will be supervised, i.e. system is trained to do this prediction by showing sample-label pairs.
 Precise predictions with coarse labels are preferred over imprecise with detailed labels.
 Target labels will be the top-level labels in AudioSet ontology: